-You may be surprised to learn that these challenges do not just affect small labs.
+However, you may be surprised to learn that these challenges don’t just affect small labs.

 More than just printing a label

-Advanced Sample Management software provides additional capability by capturing detailed sample and donor profiling information along with informed consent options.
-If pre-barcoded labels are being used, Sample Management software provides reference fields to allow pre-barcoded tube identifiers to be captured against each sample.
+Advanced sample management software provides additional capability by capturing detailed sample and donor profiling information along with informed consent options.
+If you are using pre-barcoded labels, sample management software gives you reference fields to store the tube identifiers against each sample.
 Alternatively, these applications can generate unique references for each biological sample.
-This information is then used to generate 1D and 2D barcode labels from the application and, where appropriate, include human-readable text.
-In addition, integration with label generating software, such as BarTender™, can provide enhanced flexibility and functionality when creating labels.
+You can then use this information to generate 1D and 2D barcode labels in the system and, where appropriate, include human-readable text.
+In addition, integration with label generating software, such as BarTender™ or Brady™, can provide enhanced flexibility and functionality when creating labels.

 Barcode labels are not just generated for individual biological samples.
-They can also be created for your freezers, racks, shelves, towers, and boxes.
-With sophisticated Sample Management and Laboratory Information Management Software (LIMS) facilitating searches using barcodes, your team can see exactly what is being stored within each location.
+You can also create them for your freezers, racks, shelves, towers, and boxes.
+With sophisticated sample management and laboratory information management software (LIMS) facilitating searches using barcodes, your team can see exactly what is being stored within each location.